kaskadi/template-action/README.md

       uses: kaskadi/template-action@master
 ```

-**Here goes any extra details on how to use the action (environment variables/inputs description for example)**
+:point_down: **Here goes any extra details on how to use the action (environment variables/inputs description for example)** :point_down:

 **Note:** everything contained in single curly brackets (`{ }`) needs to be replaced by your desired values